Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-The spatiotemporal process is simulated on a spatial lattice $D = \{ \xvec{s} \in \xset{Z}^2 : 0 \leq s_1 \leq 5, 0 \leq s_2 \leq 5 \}$, i.e., $n = 25$, for discrete time points $t = 1, \ldots, T$ with $T \in \{100, 200\}$.
-To define the spatial dependence, we consider the three row-standardized weighting schemes $\tilde{\xmat{W}}$ illustrated in the first row in Figure \ref{fig:W_ex}.
-First, we consider a Queen's contiguity matrix $\tilde{\xmat{W}}_1$ depicted on the left hand side.
-For this scheme, dependencies cannot be found in areas, which are far away.
-It is also assumed that if there is a connection from area $i$ to $j$, then there must be a feedback from to $j$ to $i$ as well.
-This specific structure is quite commonly used in empirical research, like for instance in \cite{Buettner99,Ross07,Tsai09}.
-Secondly, a randomly sampled spatial dependence structure $\tilde{\xmat{W}}_2$ is considered, meaning a link between two locations exists with a probability of 20 percent.
-Thus, there is not necessarily a connection from $j$ to $i$, if $i$ and $j$ are connected.
+The spatiotemporal process is simulated on a spatial lattice $D = \{ \xvec{s} \in \xset{Z}^2 : 0 < s_1 \leq 5, 0 < s_2 \leq 5 \}$, i.e., $n = 25$, for discrete time points $t = 1, \ldots, T$ with $T \in \{100, 200\}$.
+To define the spatial dependence, we consider three row-standardized weighting schemes $\tilde{\xmat{W}}$, as illustrated in the first row of Figure \ref{fig:W_ex}.
+First, we consider a Queen's contiguity matrix $\tilde{\xmat{W}}_1$, which is depicted on the left-hand side.
+For this scheme, dependencies cannot be found in areas that are far away.
+It is also assumed that if there is a connection from area $i$ to $j$, then there must be a feedback from $j$ to $i$ as well.
+This specific structure is quite commonly used in empirical research; for instance, used in \cite{Buettner99,Ross07,Tsai09}.
+Secondly, a randomly sampled spatial dependence structure $\tilde{\xmat{W}}_2$ is considered, in which a link between two locations exists with a probability of 20 percent.
+Thus, there would not necessarily be a connection from $j$ to $i$ if $i$ and $j$ are connected.
 Note that this matrix is also row-standardized, such that $||\tilde{\xmat{W}}_2||_{\infty} = 1$.
 Thirdly, we assume that only a few locations are dependent in $\tilde{\xmat{W}}_3$.
-Moreover, these connected locations should appear close together.
-We, therefore, randomly assign 3 blocks of minimal size $1 \times 1$ up to maximal size $5 \times 5$ with positive weights.
-The blocks are not necessarily quadratic.
-In contrast to the contiguity matrix, the dependent observations can but must not occur in the closest neighborhood.
-All spatial weighting matrices $\xmat{W}$, which have random features, are sampled again for every iteration of the simulation.
-Eventually, $\xmat{W} = \rho \tilde{\xmat{W}}$ with $\rho \in \{0.25, 0.5, 0.75\}$.
+Moreover, these weights should appear in close proximity.
+Thus, we randomly assigned 3 blocks of minimal size $1 \times 1$ up to maximal size $5 \times 5$ with positive weights.
+These blocks are not necessarily quadratic, because we independently sampled both lengths from the set $\{1, ..., 5\}$ as well as the offset point in the top left corner.
+In contrast to the contiguity matrix, the dependent observations can but must not occur in the closest neighborhood depending on the indexing of the locations.
+All spatial weighting matrices $\tilde{\xmat{W}}$, which have random features, are sampled again for every iteration of the simulation.
+Finally, $\xmat{W} = \rho \tilde{\xmat{W}}$ with $\rho \in \{0.25, 0.5, 0.75\}$. {Thus, in total, we considered $3 \times 3 \times 2 = 18$ different settings, for which the spatial dependence randomly changes in each replication for $\tilde{\xmat{W}}_2$ and $\tilde{\xmat{W}}_3$.} {For each of the 18 settings, we} simulate the process {with} $M = 2^{9} = 512$ replications.